TheCat-In-TheClouds/MAGD271/Assignments/assignment_03_ProceduralQuilt/README.md

     * Declare an object of the data type Quilt.
     * In setup:
         * Initialize the Quilt object with a constructor.
 The constructor takes one argument: the number of patches that will appear on the short edge of the screen.
-        * Add patterns you have created to the quilt object using the addPattern instance method.
+        * Add patches you have created to the quilt object using the addPatch instance method.
     * In draw:
         * Call the quilt object's draw function.
 * In separate tabs: